 Better Hydration and Less Bloating

 Excess sodium often leads to water retention and bloating.
-By lowering sodium in your chili, you can avoid that uncomfortable, sluggish feeling after meals.
-Reducing salt intake helps maintain fluid balance in the body, keeping you hydrated and energized.
+Lowering sodium in your chili, you can avoid that uncomfortable, sluggish feeling after meals.
+Reducing salt intake helps maintain fluid balance, keeping you hydrated and energized.

 Additionally, cutting back on sodium supports kidney function, making it easier for your body to filter and expel excess fluids.
 This can be particularly beneficial for individuals with kidney issues or those prone to bloating.